Nawijn-Group-Bioinformatics/FastCAR/README.md

 Fixed function to write the corrected matrix to file.
 Added readout of which genes will be corrected for and how many reads will be removed per cell Added some input checks to functions

+### v0.2
+Fixed a bug that caused FastCAR to be incompatible with biobase libraries Added better profiling to determine the effect of different settings on the corrections Swapped base R plots for ggplot2 plots